 Birkin Haward

-Born in Ipswich in 1912, Haward was an early adopter of Modernism.
+Born in Ipswich in 1912, Birkin Haward was an early adopter of Modernism.
 Articled locally before coming to London to study at Bartlett, he qualified in 1934.
-It would not be at all logical to think that within a year he would be in Jerusalem working in partnership one of Germany’s greatest modernist architects.
+It would not be at all logical to think that within a year, he would be in Jerusalem working in partnership with one of Germany’s greatest modernist architects.
 But that is precisely what happened.

 Haward had heard that Erich Mendelsohn and Serge Chermayeff had won the competition to build what is called today De La Warr Pavilion and wanted to be where the modernist action was in England.
 As soon as he had graduated he joined them in their London office in the Pantheon building on Oxford Street.
-By the standards of what Mendelsohn had left behind this was exceedingly modest.
-He’d fled Berlin the previous year, leaving behind the ‘world’s busiest modernist practice’ and in doing so likely saved his life.
+This was exceedingly modest by the standards of what Mendelsohn had left behind.
+He’d fled Berlin the previous year, leaving behind the ‘world’s busiest modernist practice’ and, in doing so, likely saved his life.
 He arrived in London a refugee, to a city frankly hostile to immigrants, especially if they had a German accent.
 Chermayeff, a visionary and later Chairman of the Institute of Design in Chicago, formed a partnership with Mendelsohn.
 Haward would have recognised that he was in the presence of giants.

-Haward focused on the Cohen House development at 64 Old Church Street.
-By 1935 Mendelsohn was in demand overseas and was commissioned to build several buildings in Jerusalem, British Mandate Palestine and Haward joined him.
-Their partnership ended in ’36 however Haward continued working in Jerusalem until 1938.
+By now Mendelsohn was in demand overseas and was commissioned to build several buildings in Jerusalem, British Mandate Palestine, and Haward also joined him there.
+The partnership ended in 1936; however, Haward continued working in Jerusalem until 1938.

 His artistry was passed to the next generation, his son also called Birkin Haward trained at the Architectural Association and worked with Norman Foster.